The Palm Oil question.

 Palm is an excellent ingredient, adding hardness to bars.

 Our oil comes from long-established plantations.
 They have set these up since pre-Malaysian independence.
 Therefore over 60 years.
-And there are many smallholder palm plantations that are the lifeblood for many families.
+And there are many smallholder palm plantations that are the lifeblood of many families.
 Smallholders are farmers who grow oil palm, alongside subsistence crops, where the family provides the majority of labour and the farm provides the principal source of income, and the planted oil palm area is less than 50 hectares.

 Our Palm Oil comes from RSPO plantations.